Blog

 Tomato pickles don’t tickle your fancy?
 Here’s my recipe for oven-dried tomatoes.

 Or perhaps you’d like to try your hand at canning.
 It’s really pretty easy, and having one of these canning tool kits makes it even more so.
-For a complete explanation of all the whys and wherefores of canning, join me on Saturday at Ramekins Culinary School in Sonoma for Can Do: Beginners Canning Workshop.
-We’ll be making recipes I developed for a Bon Appétit story a couple of years ago – Fresh Tomato Sauce, Green Tomato and Red Onion Relish, Cinnamon Plum Chutney, Three-Apple Applesauce, and Caramel-Pear Butter.
+Try one of these recipes I did for a Bon Appétit story a few years ago—Fresh Tomato Sauce, Green Tomato and Red Onion Relish, Cinnamon Plum Chutney, Three-Apple Applesauce, and Caramel-Pear Butter.

-But whether you come to the class or not, try one or more of the recipes.
-Or cure, ferment, dry, brine, or freeze something else that strikes your fancy this fall.
+Or cure, ferment, dry, brine, or freeze something else that sounds this fall.

 It’ll make for a little bit of summer the whole year through.